 9. The gift: Ouya Perfect for: The gamer

 Award-winning game creator Kellee Santiago left thatgamecompany to throw her weight behind Ouya, an Android-powered wireless console and controller that you can plug directly into your TV.
 The huge variety of games available — shooters, RPGs, action games, and so on — are downloaded directly to the console, and are free to try before you buy.
 You can also use Ouya to stream music and video, and surf the Web.
-Get it:Order it on Amazon ($149)
+Get it:Order it from Target ($90)

 10. The gift: We Are Alive